 What does dialogue flow mean?

 It means the dialogue should flow logically and the readers don’t have to put an effort to understand anything.
 It should move from one character to another smoothly.

 There are several ways to improve the flow of the dialogues such as:

-- Describe the character’s action as to what they're doing.
+- Describe the character’s actions as to what they’re doing.
 That makes dialogue natural and that’s the correct way on how to write a conversation in a book.
-Naturally, when people talk, they're always doing something like staring at the wall, playing with the key, chopping the vegetable, etc. These are the actions that you should explicitly mention to make dialogues appear natural and to improve flow.
+Naturally, when people talk, they’re always doing something like staring at the wall, playing with the key, chopping vegetables, etc. These are the actions that you should explicitly mention to make dialogues appear natural and to improve flow.

 - Don’t add long lengthy paragraphs in dialogue.
 This ruins the flow.
 And it never happens.
 When a person is talking continuously, you have to mention the action of the other person.
 For instance, add umm, ahh, I see, etc. to maintain the flow and to avoid large paragraphs of text.

 Follow these three steps to improve the flow of your dialogues and you’ll be able to write better dialogues that make sense.